-Respecting human rights is essential to SABIC.
-To promote an atmosphere where our employees and other stakeholders, including customers, vendors and communities, feel free to raise any compliance concern including those related to human rights violations without fear of retaliation, we have a variety of ways to report compliance concerns.
+To promote an atmosphere where our employees and other stakeholders, including customers, vendors and communities, feel free to raise any compliance concerns including those related to human rights without fear of retaliation.
+We have a variety of ways to report compliance concerns.

 2. Compliance Reviews

 SABIC conducts Compliance Reviews designed to engage our business units and corporate functions to assess compliance processes, prioritize key risks and develop mitigation plans to address those risks.

 This process results in the development of risk mitigation or action plans for the highest priority risks.
 These plans include assigning the responsibility for mitigation actions to particular individuals with required dates for completion.
 The progress toward completion of the plans is tracked every month through a digitized system tracker and is also discussed at periodic meetings of our regional Integrity Councils.

 The oversight of SABIC’s compliance program is performed by a network of regional Integrity Councils, also called Compliance Councils.
 These Councils meet periodically to identify any new significant compliance concerns, review the activities of the Legal Compliance Team, and monitor our Integrity Culture.

 4. Compliance Training